oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 These attacks borrow techniques from traditional phishing attacks, but instead of collecting passwords, attackers collect session transfer codes and other artefacts that allow them to setup a session and then use it to access a user's data.

 ## Defending Against Cross-Device Attacks
-This document provides guidance to implementers to defend against Cross-Device Consent Phishing and Cross-Device Session Phishing attacks.
-This guidance includes:
+This document provides guidance to implementers (e.g. system designers, architects, product managers, security specialists, fraud analysts, and engineers) of cross-device flows to defend against Cross-Device Consent Phishing and Cross-Device Session Phishing attacks.

 1. Practical mitigations for susceptible protocols ({{practical-mitigations}}).
 2. Protocol selection guidance to avoid using susceptible protocols ({{protocol-selection}}).